-This contract and agreement, made and entered in the contract and agreement agreement and agreement agreement agreement agreement and agreement agre and Child Nutrition Programs (CNP) account, available from Child Nutrition.
-This loan agreer nt liability subject to repayment as funds become ment must ensure that Child Nutrition will use nent of the nonprofit CNP for children.
-This loan Child Nutrition agrees to the loan and to pay as a agreement on or before June 30, specified the costs of the same shown on the It is further mutually agreed between the parties hereto, as follows: 1.
-Any change in services or cost of services sh parties hereto in writing by attaching a copy addendum thereto. nall be made by mutual agreement of each of the of such change or changes to this contract as an 2.
-Rights and obligations of the parties hereto's Department of Agriculture (USDA) Policy M · · · · · · · · · · · · · · · · · · · 3.
-This contract and all provisions hereto shall the parties hereto insofar as the parties may be of the state of Oklahoma. be binding upon the successors and assigns of bind their successors and assigns under the laws Witnesses Clerk/Board of Education (General Fund Manager) Child Nutrition Programs Manager Sworn in on,, My commission expires Notary Public
+This contract and agreement, made and entered in , by and between the General Fund, a nto the day of, and Child Nutrition Programs (CNP) account, withschool district : The General Fund contracts and agrees to furnish exceed \$ as a contingen available from Child Nutrition.
+This loan agreem these funds only for the operation and improveme agreement may include items such as utilities, incof-year shortfalls; i.e., salaries, inventory, etc. t liability subject to repayment as funds become tent must ensure that Child Nutrition will use ent of the nonprofit CNP for children.
+This loan Child Nutrition agrees to the loan and to pay as spagreement on or before June 30, pecified the costs of the same shown on the It is further mutually agreed between the parties h nereto, as follows: 1.
+Any change in services or cost of services shat parties hereto in writing by attaching a copy of addendum thereto. all be made by mutual agreement of each of the of such change or changes to this contract as an 2.
+Rights and obligations of the parties hereto sh Department of Agriculture (USDA) Policy M • 3.
+This contract and all provisions hereto shall be the parties hereto insofar as the parties may be of the state of Oklahoma. e binding upon the successors and assigns of ind their successors and assigns under the laws Witnesses Clerk/Board of Education (General Fund Manager) Child Nutrition Programs Manager Sworn in on,, My commission expires , Notary Public